 The training of surgeons is unlike any other field of endeavor.
 One can read massive amounts of material, study diligently for four years of medical school, memorize the indications for an operation, actually study the pertinent anatomy and how to perform an operation and yet know virtually nothing without taking the final exam by incising the patient’s skin and performing an actual procedure where the stakes are as high as they can be.
 This discipline is entirely different than any other medical specialty as the requisite study of disease is not the endpoint of training, it is the ante that allows one in the real game which is the application of knowledge to perform a mechanical skill (surgery) which is basically unnatural and requires skills that are not genetic but entirely learned.
 Since surgery is learned behavior, there is no way to be graded except by the subjective appraisal of a competent surgeon.
 As time evolves and the surgeon becomes independently proficient, the grading of results requires continuous, honest self-assessment of one’s results.
 The built-in weakness of the surgical training paradigm is the quality of the “on-the-job” training.
 This is the primary reason why surgical, and more specifically, Plastic Surgical training, can lead to widely diffuse results in the quality of the surgeon.
 These facts became self-evident to me and led me to seek the most talented and well known surgeons of my era of medicine.
 Since we learn surgery by watching and imitating others, it makes perfect sense to seek the best to emulate.
 This quest is how I came to know John Kirklin, M.D, Ralph Millard, M.D, and Paul Tessier, M.D.
 For those who are unfamiliar with the names, these are the best of the best in surgery.

-Let me begin by admitting that I am a hero worshipper.
+Let me begin by admitting that I am a hero worshiper.
 It happens that I have a small but unique set of personal heroes that I have accumulated over a lifetime.
-These men have excelled in their respective fields which happen to include the thoroughbred racing business, the aircraft industry, the National Football League, and the field of Plastic Surgery.
+These men have excelled in their respective fields which happen to include the thoroughbred racing business, the aircraft industry, the National Football League, and the field of plastic surgery.

 Those who only know horse racing by watching the Kentucky Derby the first Saturday in May every year are not privy to the complexities of thoroughbred breeding, training, and racing.
 You may notice the atmosphere in Louisville, KY at Churchill Downs includes beautiful hats and the unfettered consumption of Kentucky bourbon in the form of the ever present Mint Julep.
 This pageantry belies the complexity of horse genetics and gene pools as well as the training of these extremely fragile animals.
 Additionally, they are trained to race beginning as a two year old animal.
 The three year olds that race the Derby are still adolescent animals and behave in many ways the same as our teenaged children.
 Yet, the results of their early races can lead to a multi-million dollar horse, both as a racer and later as an addition to the thoroughbred gene pool.